bidentxyz/.github/profile/README.md

 Bident specializes in offensive research and engineering high-performance Rust tooling for Ethereum security.

-We build in public.
+We build and maintain high-quality open source Rust libraries.
 Explore our latest projects:

 <table>
   <tr>